ljramones/trope-miner/ingester/Runme.md

+Here’s a clean, ready-to-drop-in **RUNME.md** that matches your current pipeline (A+B+C + 2A semantic seeding), plus optional heatmap & co-occurrence steps.

+---

 # RUNME.md — Trope Miner (One-Shot Ingest + Review)

 This doc shows how to run the full pipeline end-to-end and how to tweak it with environment variables.
-It covers the “A+B+C” improvements:
+It covers:

 * **A**: span verification & tightening
 * **B**: negation / anti-pattern handling (seed-time + verify pass)